 last week it was time to cut back all the strong new growth on all my Yamadori Taxus baccata’s that I collected many, many years ago in Wales with my dear friends Tony Tickle, Terry Foster and Mike Sullivan.
 Last year they were all heavily fed and allowed to grow freely to build up their strength and that resulted this year in strong growth all over all of them!
 So like I mentioned before, last week it was the right time to cut back all the new strong growth!
 How do you know when the right time has arrived?
-Easy, when the new growth has become harder\stiffer to the touch and has become a darker color green!
-Than it is time to cut back in to that new growth with a very sharp and clean scissors, leaving 3 pairs of needles on a strong shoot and 4 or 5 pairs on the weaker ones!
+Easy, when the new growth has become harder\stiffer to the touch and has become a darker colour green!
+Then it is time to cut back into that new growth with a very sharp and clean scissors, leaving 3 pairs of needles on a strong shoot and 4 or 5 pairs of the weaker ones!
 But IMPORTANT: you don’t cut back the new growth on branches that are weak or the ones that you want to thicken or to extend!!!
-But even on branches that need to grow you should remove some/most of the old needles to promote back budding!!!
-After all this is done, you give the trees at least a week time to recover from the stress and to close all the wounds from cutting them!
-Than you carefully pick/pull off the old needles from last season, making sure that you pull in the direction they grow!
-This reduce the chance of damage to the often thin branches!
-After all this is don and all goes well, than many new strong buds will start to appear at the end off this season, and for sure in the next growing season!
-An other advantage is that because most branches are now with out needles sun light can reach all areas better and it has become much easier to select and wire them all!
-All this will result into healthy and strong growth closer to the trunk and main branches and the fuller appearance that we seek in Yew Bonsai and Bonsai in general!
+But even on branches that need to grow, you should remove some/most of the old needles to promote back budding!!!
+After all, this is done, you give the trees at least a week time to recover from the stress and to close all the wounds from cutting them!
+Then you carefully pick/pull off the old needles from last season, making sure that you pull in the direction they grow!
+This reduces the chance of damage to the often thin branches!
+After all, this is don and all goes well than many new strong buds will start to appear at the end of this season, and for sure in the next growing season!
+The other advantage is that because most branches are now without needles sunlight can reach all areas better and it has become much easier to select and wire them all!
+All this will result in healthy and strong growth closer to the trunk and main branches and the fuller appearance that we seek in Yew Bonsai and Bonsai in general!

 Here are my own Yew Bonsai as an example for how it is don.